IntensiCode/flutternoid/README.md

 - [ ] PERF: split scoreboard into statics and dynamics - then render statics from BackgroundScreen
 - [ ] PERF: split scoreboard into statics and dynamics - then dirty flag for dynamics? maybe

-- [ ] BUG: hiscore for web broken completely!? game over without enter hiscore + after, the score is still ranked!?
 - [ ] BUG: enemy hit should not be a note
-- [ ] BUG: blasts lost after retry level? but lives score etc are there!?
 - [ ] BUG: enemies are invisible at (0,0) when spawning - ball sometimes hits them
 - [ ] BUG: rarely ball with zero x or y speed but no auto speed up?